-Gokarna located in the northern part of coastal Karnataka has become a popular tourist destination in the past few years.
-This is partly due to excess tourist inflows in nearby state of Goa – a traditional beach lover’s paradise – and an increasing crop of young travellers in the country who are on the lookout for novel experiences.
-Gokarna offers all the ingredients for a perfect coastal holiday – multiple clean beaches, lesser tourist crowds, accommodation across various budget categories and a welcoming socio-cultural environment.
+Gokarna located in the northern region of coastal Karnataka has become a popular tourist destination in recent years.
+This is partly due to excess tourist inflows in the nearby state of Goa – a traditional beach lovers paradise – and an increasing crop of young travellers in the country who are on the lookout for exotic destinations.
+Gokarna offers all the ingredients for a perfect coastal holiday – clean beaches, lesser tourist crowds, accommodation across various budget categories and a welcoming socio-cultural environment.

-One of the challenges for tourists planning to undertake a road trip in Western states of Goa, Karnataka or Maharashtra is hiring an inter-state self-drive cab.
+A key challenge for tourists planning to undertake a road trip in Western states of Goa, Karnataka or Maharashtra is hiring an inter-state self-drive cab.
 Although all leading self-drive rental car companies offer their services in the region, they do not rent a car for out-station travel.
 While Maharashtra is slightly better off in this regard, operators in Goa and Karnataka have a kind of strict unwritten policy of not renting out cars to tourists for inter-state travel.
 Every self-drive car renting companies I spoke to declined me to offer a car for travel from Goa to Karnataka and back.
 With no solution in sight, I started looking out for small time taxi service providers and luckily found one who offered me a self-drive car at INR 1700 per day.
-Although, the condition of the car was not that great, I was thankful of at least having found one.
-Please note, that this challenge exists only for self-drive cars.
+The rental charged by this agency was much higher compared to the established players.
+Also, the condition of the car was not that great.
+But, with no other option I had to give in.
+Please note however, that this challenge exists only for self-drive cars.
 Chauffeur driven cars are easily available.

 Drive from Goa to Gokarna